Jeffrey Epstein’s Suicide Reflects A Larger Problem With United States Prisons, Says Joel Wertheimer

 — The New York Times (@nytimes) August 11, 2019

-Even more concerning is the fact that authorities claim Epstein attempted suicide on July 23, and sources claim that shortly before his death, Epstein was taken off of suicide watch.
+Even more concerning is the fact that authorities claim that after Epstein attempted suicide on July 23, sources have said that Epstein was taken off of suicide watch shortly before his death.

-But other sources say that Epstein told guards and other inmates that it wasn’t a suicide attempt — someone had purportedly tried to kill him.
+However, other sources say that Epstein told guards and other inmates that this wasn’t a suicide attempt.
+That person said someone had purportedly tried to kill him.

 Regardless, CBS News reports that some, including Sen. Ben Sasse of Nebraska, want the parties responsible for Epstein’s suicide to be held accountable.

-He reportedly sent a letter to Attorney General William Barr Saturday asking the Department of Justice to investigate that alleged suicide and called for the firing of those that were watching over Epstein at the time of his death
+Sasse reportedly sent a letter to Attorney General William Barr Saturday asking the Department of Justice to investigate that alleged suicide and called for the firing of those who were watching over Epstein at the time of his death

 “The Department of Justice failed, and today Jeffrey Epstein’s co-conspirators think they might have just gotten one last sweetheart deal,” he wrote.

 “Every single person in the Justice Department — from your Main Justice headquarters staff all the way to the night-shift jailer — knew that this man was a suicide risk, and that his dark secrets couldn’t be allowed to die with him.”